nsfw-filter/nsfw-filter/README.md

 ### Adding to Chrome
 [(Back to top)](#table-of-contents)

+To install the developer version follow the steps below.
+To just use the extension download from [**chrome.google.com/webstore/nsfw-filter**](https://chrome.google.com/webstore/detail/nsfw-filter/kmgagnlkckiamnenbpigfaljmanlbbhh)

 After you have finished the [Installation](#installation), open Google Chrome and open the Extension Management page by navigating to ```chrome://extensions``` or by opening Settings and clicking Extensions from the bottom left.